 A usually aggressive, poorly differentiated invasive adenocarcinoma characterized by the presence of malignant glandular cells in which the nucleus is pressed to one side by the presence of intracytoplasmic mucus.

-Signet-ring cell carcinoma of the pancreas
+Signet ring cell carcinoma of the colon and rectum

 Bosman FT, Carneiro F, Hruban RH, Theise ND (Eds.)